You Can’t Pour from An Empty Cup

 Healthy Foods

 Choices about what you eat strongly influence your vitality and overall happiness.
 Incorporate a diet rich in whole foods that suit your body's needs and avoid highly processed foods.
-Not only do foods fuel your body, but they also affect your brain function and emotional well-being.
-Don't forget to drink plenty of water.
+Don't forget to drink plenty of water - having a water bottle with time markers can be a great reminder to stay hydrated throughout the day.

 Chelle ❤️